DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-05-13-LASIK Target Market: Everything You Need To Know.md

 ---
 post_title: 'LASIK Target Market: Everything You Need To Know'
-date: 2022-05-13T05:00:00.000+00:00
+date: 2022-05-13T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags: []
+post_intro: >-
-post_intro: Based on recent market research by Technavio, the LASIK eye operation devices market expects to grow by $774.01 million by 2025.
+  Based on recent market research by Technavio, the LASIK eye operation devices market expects to grow by $774.01 million by 2025.
 Demand for LASIK operation devices will increase at a CAGR of 6.48%.
-post_image: "/uploads/shutterstock_1064124218.jpg"
+post_image: /uploads/shutterstock_1064124218.jpg
+post_highlight: >-
-post_highlight: Based on recent market research by Technavio, the LASIK eye operation devices market expects to grow by $774.01 million by 2025.
+  Based on recent market research by Technavio, the LASIK eye operation devices market expects to grow by $774.01 million by 2025.
 Demand for LASIK operation devices will increase at a CAGR of 6.48%.
 post_type:
   - blog
 product:
   - lead generator
   - website management
+_template: post_template
 ---

 ![](/uploads/shutterstock_1064124218.jpg)

 Based on recent market research by[ Technavio](https://www.technavio.com/report/lasik-eye-surgery-devices-market-industry-analysis), the LASIK eye operation devices market expects to grow by $774.01 million by 2025.
 Demand for LASIK operation devices will increase at a CAGR of 6.48%.